dell/omnia/docs/source/InstallationGuides/Platform/Pytorch.rst

     ansible-playbook pytorch.yml -i inventory

-.. note:: During the ``pytorch.yml`` playbook execution, nodes with AMD or Nvidia GPUs and drivers will install and test either the ``pytorch-AMD`` or ``pytorch-Nvidia`` containers, respectively.
+.. note:: During the ``pytorch.yml`` playbook execution, nodes with AMD or NVIDIA GPUs and drivers will install and test either the ``pytorch-AMD`` or ``pytorch-Nvidia`` containers, respectively.
 If neither GPU type is present with its drivers, it will install and test the ``pytorch-CPU`` container.

 **Accessing PyTorch (CPU)**